ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

   years:  2016, 2017

-lastupdated: "2017-10-04"
+lastupdated: "2017-10-12"

 ---

 # vCenter Server overview

-Review the architecture and components of the vCenter Server deployment.
+VMware vCenter Server on IBM® Cloud is a hosted private cloud that delivers the VMware vSphere stack as a service.
+The VMware environment is built on top of a minimum of three Bluemix® bare metal servers, shared file-level storage, and includes the automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX.

+The entire environment can be provisioned in a matter of hours, and the elastic bare metal infrastructure can scale out the compute capacity rapidly when needed.

+Post-deployment, you can order additional NFS (Network File System) file shares from the IBM Bluemix Infrastructure (SoftLayer) portal and manually attach them across hosts.
+If you require dedicated storage, [NetApp ONTAP Select on IBM Cloud](../netapp/np_netappoverview.html) is offered in both high-performance (all SSD) and high-capacity (all SATA) configurations.

+If you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition, and you can purchase additional VMware components, such as VMware vRealize Operations.

+IBM Cloud Professional Services and Managed Services are also available to help you accelerate your journey to the cloud with offerings like migration, implementation, and onboarding services.

 ## vCenter Server architecture

-The following graphic depicts the high-level architecture of a three-node cluster.
+The following graphic depicts the high-level architecture and components of a three-node vCenter Server deployment.

 Figure 1. vCenter Server high-level architecture for a three-node cluster

 ![vCenter Server architecture](vc_architecture.jpg)

-The architecture contains the following layers:
+### Physical infrastructure

-* **Physical infrastructure**: This layer provides the physical compute, storage, and network resources to be used by the virtual infrastructure.
+This layer provides the physical compute, storage, and network resources to be used by the virtual infrastructure.

+### Virtualization infrastructure (Compute and Network)

-* **Virtualization infrastructure**: This layer virtualizes the physical infrastructure through different VMware products:
+This layer virtualizes the physical infrastructure through different VMware products:
 * VMware vSphere virtualizes the physical compute resources.
 * VMware NSX is the network virtualization platform that provides logical networking components and virtual networks.

+### Virtualization management

-* **Virtualization management**: This layer consists of vCenter Server virtual appliance, NSX Manager, two NSX ESGs, 3 NSX Controllers, Platform Services Controller (PSC) virtual appliance, vCSA, and the IBM® CloudDriver virtual machine.
+This layer consists of vCenter Server virtual appliance, NSX Manager, two NSX ESGs, 3 NSX Controllers, Platform Services Controller (PSC) virtual appliance, vCSA, and the IBM® CloudDriver virtual machine.

 The base offering is deployed with a vCenter Server appliance that is sized to support an environment with up to 100 hosts and up to 1000 VMs.
 The same vSphere API-compatible tools and scripts can be used to manage the IBM-hosted VMware environment.